RedTachyon/coltra-rl/README.md

 General note about terminology: the context of this project is crowd simulation, so the word "crowd" will pop up sometimes.
 You can assume it basically just refers to "homogeneous multiagent something with parameter sharing"

+## Another RL framework?
+Why?

+Simple answer - because I wasn't able to use any of the existing ones.
+Stable Baselines 3 only barely supports multiagent scenarios, and is only barely hackable.
+RLlib is super fast, but a nightmare to modify in any way that deviates from the norm.
+CleanRL is very simple, but components are not reusable at all.

+Coltra can be thought of as a linear interpolation between CleanRL and SB3, with a focus on multiagent environments.

 ## Quickstart

 Proper docs are yet to be written, but here's an outline of how to use this library.